 - Safeguards: Financial institutions are required to develop policies to prevent unauthorized access to confidential financial information.
 These policies must be disclosed to you.

 GLB gives you the right to opt-out of certain types of information sharing.
-With opt-out, you give your implied consent by failing to respond to the privacy notice sent to you by your financial company.
-So, if you say nothing, it means "yes, you can share my data."
-The default for the opt-out approach is that your data is shared until and unless you notify the company otherwise.
+The default for the opt-out approach is that your data is shared until and unless you notify the company otherwise by opting out.

 What are model privacy notices?

-The model privacy notice is a two-page disclosure form designed to allow consumers to easily compare the privacy practices of different financial institutions.
+Most financial institutions use a model privacy notice.
+The model notice is a two-page disclosure form designed to allow consumers to easily compare the privacy practices of different financial institutions.
 Use of the model privacy form is voluntary.
-However, a financial institution must use one of the model privacy notices if it delivers its annual privacy notice online rather than by postal mail.
+However, a financial institution must use one of the model privacy notices if it delivers its privacy notice online rather than by postal mail.

 A financial institution that properly uses the model privacy notice will be in compliance with the disclosure requirements for privacy notices under the GLB and obtains a "safe harbor" for federal regulatory requirements for privacy notices.